Bodarnn/transducers/README.md

 # Conclusions

 Transducers are cool.
-They benchmark 2x faster than the functions, and 2x slower than the for loop.
+They benchmark 2x faster than functions, and 2x slower than for loops.

-Additionally, (like the for loop, and unlike the functions) they do not create intermediate arrays.
+Additionally, (like for loops, and unlike functions) they do not create intermediate arrays.

 However, they have some quirks:
 - They require an initial value, especially for `filter` and sparse arrays.
-- Reduce can only be last, since it only passes down the accumulator.
+- `reduce` can only be last, since it only passes down an accumulator.

-Finally, I only implemented transducers for array.
-Perhaps the coolest part of transducers is that they are collection-agnostic.
+Finally, I only implemented transducers for arrays.
+Perhaps the coolest part of transducers is that they can be collection-agnostic.

 In the future, I might add support for other collections.